mucommander/mucommander/readme.txt

  - Preference tabs now have icons, layout improved a bit
  - New font preview field to 'Appearance' preferences tab
  - New ascending / descending icons in sort tabs
+ - SMB performance improved when changing folders
+ - Root folders of SMB shares now have a parent (smb://) to more easily browse workgroups/shares
  - SMB resources that are not browsable (printers, IPC...) are not displayed
  - SMB library (jCIFS) upgraded to version 1.2.11 which includes many bug fixes
  - Mac OS X: disabled progress bar animation in file transfer progress dialog which hogged CPU unnecessarily